MercyTheAnalyst/DataProfessionalSurvey/README.md

 # DataProfessionalSurvey
 This project explains the breakdown of data professional survey taken by 630 voters.

-The dashboard built aim at breakdown the survey taken by Data Professionals.
+The dashboard built aim at explaining the breakdown of the survey taken by Data Professionals.

 There are 630 Count ID of Survey Takers and with Average Age of 29.87.